 The SRA requires us to give indicative prices for limited types of work, this includes residential property services.
 For more information please click here.

-Please give us a call for a friendly chat about how we can help support your property needs, whether you're buying, selling, moving home, remortgaging or considering equity release.
+Please give us a call for a friendly chat about how we can help support your property needs, whether you're buying, selling, moving home, re-mortgaging or considering equity release.

-There is no commitment or charge for our initial assessment, so please contact a member of the team or complete our online enquiry form on the right hand side of this page.
+There is no commitment or charge for our initial assessment, so please contact a member of the team or complete our online enquiry form on the right-hand side of this page.

 By choosing Lanyon Bowdler for legal advice regarding your property needs or for our conveyancing services, you can rest assured that you have the best legal expertise on hand to ensure a smooth property transaction.
 We are committed to providing exceptional levels of client care and will work closely with you and other parties (estate agents, mortgage providers, leaseholders) to make things go at the pace you need, but also to ensure your rights are 100% protected and catered for at all times.

-We have qualified conveyancing solicitors in our offices in Telford, Shrewsbury, Bromyard, Conwy, Hereford, Ludlow and Oswestry, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
+We have qualified Residential Property Solicitors in our offices in Telford, Shrewsbury, Bromyard, Conwy, Hereford, Ludlow and Oswestry, so are able to act for clients all over Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
 As a leading regional full-service law firm, we can represent you wherever you live in England, Wales & Northern Ireland.
 Talk to our property specialist solicitors today.